CSA-RH/rhb-keycloak-demo/README.md

 - *Realm Management Scripts*: Includes scripts for importing and exporting Keycloak realms using the Operator CRD and OpenShift resources.
 - *Database Backup & Restore*: Provides scripts to facilitate the backup and restoration of the Postgres database associated with Keycloak.

+More information about the installation files in the [README](install/README.md) file of the install folder in this repository.

 # Keycloak operator installation

 From the terminal -or just copying the YAML between `cat` and `EOF` and creating them OpenShift Web Console- issue the following command: